-Conversion to Another Gas
+Conversion to propane gas

-If the appliance is to be converted to another gas do the conversion at this point.
-See 'Conversion to LP Gas'.
+If the appliance is to be converted to propane gas do the conversion at this point.
+See the conversion section of these instructions.

-Gas Connection
+Gas connection

 This must be in accordance with the relevant standards.

 The flexible hose (not supplied with the cooker) must be in accordance with the relevant standards.
 Hoses may be purchased at most builders' merchants.